sjunges/gridworld-by-storm/README.md

 For that, the project currently contains
 - a series of gridworlds, and
 - a renderer to render traces in these gridworlds.
-- a demo.py demonstrating how to generate and render traces
+- a demo.py demonstrating how to generate and render traces.

 For more advanced usage, we can refer to the [rlshield](https://github.com/sjunges/shield-in-action) project that builds on top of this project.